Hint: place your cursor over the buttons for tips.

 Tribal’s materials comprise activity workbooks, which have been produced to suit a wide range of delivery methods.
 Learners will be provided with all necessary workbooks to complete the programme and will be required to work through a series of tasks and activities designed to reinforce the learning process and test their knowledge.
 The learning materials include an assessment, which allows learners to complete a portfolio of evidence and demonstrates achievement of all learning outcomes associated with each unit.
+The assessment is available as a printed booklet or can be completed online.
 (Assessment requirements do vary across different awarding bodies and so centres are advised to check the assessment principles for their preferred awarding organisation.)

 A comprehensive tutor guide is supplied to accompany these materials.
 To view a sample of a tutor guide, click here.

 By undertaking this programme, learners will be able to further their own continuous professional development, which may improve their career prospects, or progress on to further specialist qualifications related to the setting in which they work.